A-1 Auto Transport Directory: Carriers, Brokers, & Movers

-While it’s not always easy to determine which company is a carrier and which is a broker, both can arrange car shipping on your behalf.
+While it’s not always easy to determine which auto transport company is a carrier and which is a broker, both can arrange car shipping on your behalf.
 The primary difference is that brokers simply arrange for transport, while carriers are the ones actually handling the physical delivery.
 There is not a decided advantage to using a carrier over a broker, other than your own preference.
 (It should be noted that many companies operate as both a broker and a carrier.)
 When you use a carrier, you deal directly with the company that will do the transporting, whereas a broker takes the details of your transport request and contacts carriers on your behalf.

 Written By:Joe Webster